Attractions in and around Sandpoint, Idaho

 Walking and Bicycling

 The Pedestrian Long Bridge, alongside Highway 95 over Lake Pend Oreille, continues to Sagle Road; paved paths at Travers Park on West Pine Street, City Beach downtown and along Highway 2 west to Dover.
 Paths also at Lakeview Park through and around the Native Plant Society Arboretum and overlooking Sand Creek at the Healing Garden just north of Bonner General Hospital.
+Plus the lakeside Pend d'Oreille Bay Trail just north of The Seasons.
 For a guide to hiking and biking trails, click to the Sandpoint Online Recreation Guide.

 Downtown, discover a fine array of eclectic shops and galleries with clothing, art, antiques and gifts galore.
-Shoppers can also find the things they've been looking for in any number of shops in other areas around town and at the Bonner Mall in Ponderay, phone 208-263-4272, which has a six-plex movie theater and frequent events.
+Shoppers can also find the things they've been looking for in any number of shops in other areas around town and at the Bonner Mall in Ponderay, phone 208-263-4272, which has a six-plex movie theater.

 Cedar Street Bridge